isomerpages/moe-fengshanpri/_about-us/School Canteen Opening.md

 #### Submission of Application

-Please submit the completed application form with the supporting documents to the school’s General Office or email fsps@moe.edu.sg by 30 June 2023.
+Please submit the completed application form with the supporting documents to the school’s General Office or email fsps@moe.edu.sg by 31 Oct 2023.

 #### Enquiries